Computer Buying Guide – Updated December 2017

 - Upgrades to hardware are simple, and the units are designed for ease of upgrades.
 Still, many folks don’t upgrade their hardware often, so that may not be a deciding factor for you.

 - The initial purchase is distinctly lower than the Mac hardware.

-Distinct notes: Windows 10 is only option to go for most people.
+Distinct notes: Windows 10 is only option to go.
 There are some privacy issues, but as many argue, the age of computer privacy may be all but dead.
-Windows 7 is still out there, and I’m not convinced it’s worth it.
-With some of the last patches to come out, the Windows 10 privacy invasion has been extended to Windows 7.
+Windows 7 is gone, and with some of the last patches to come out, the Windows 10 privacy invasion was extended to Windows 7.
+Same as everywhere else.
 Just make the jump now!